paulriddle/paulriddle.xyz/content/bootsector.md

 dw 0xaa55
 ```

-First of all BIOS programming is done in 16-bit real mode, meanining that
+All BIOS programming is done in 16-bit real mode, meanining that
 maximum address I can reference is `0xffff` and instead of working with
 registers called `rax`, `rbx`, `rdx`, and so on, I have to work with `ax`, `bx`,
-and `dx`, respectively
+and `dx`, respectively.

 The boot sector starts at `0x7c00`.
 Nobody but old people care why. `[org
 0x7c00]` seems to be NASM specific assembly directive, I don't know how to do